kumarnavinrai/nodemcu/README.md

 # ESP8266 Basics

-# These are Important files required for progtamming ESP8066
+# These are Important files required for programming ESP8066

 # CH341SER.EXE Driver of USB for lolin chip